reborn781025/Network-degeneration-and-cognitive-decline/README.md

 Step3_ROI requires MarsBar toolbox.
 Please install MarsBar before running the scripts.

 Step4_SeedPLS and Step5_BehavioralPLS require an open source PLS software written in MATLAB.
 Please refer to https://www.rotmanbaycrest.on.ca/index.php?section=84 for downloading the toolbox.

+# code
+Codes presented here is our first release and all codes have been tested.